Performance-enhancing drugs: Know the risks

 - Masculinization, such as deepening of the voice and male-pattern baldness

-In both men and women, andro can decrease HDL cholesterol (the "good" cholesterol), which puts you at greater risk of heart attack and stroke.
+In both men and women, andro can damage the heart and blood vessels, increasing the risk of heart attack and stroke.

 Human growth hormone